Aliases for RAP2B Gene

 This intronless gene belongs to a family of RAS-related genes.
 The proteins encoded by these genes share approximately 50% amino acid identity with the classical RAS proteins and have numerous structural features in common.
 The most striking difference between the RAP and RAS proteins resides in their 61st amino acid: glutamine in RAS is replaced by threonine in RAP proteins.
 Evidence suggests that this protein may be polyisoprenylated and palmitoylated. [provided by RefSeq, Jul 2008]

 GeneCards Summary for RAP2B Gene

 RAP2B (RAP2B, Member Of RAS Oncogene Family) is a Protein Coding gene.
-Diseases associated with RAP2B include platelet storage pool deficiency.
 Among its related pathways are ERK Signaling and G-protein signaling G-Protein alpha-i signaling cascades.
-GO annotations related to this gene include GTP binding and protein domain specific binding.
-An important paralog of this gene is DIRAS2.
+Gene Ontology (GO) annotations related to this gene include GTP binding and protein domain specific binding.
+An important paralog of this gene is RAP2A.